Pychnight/TshockRpgToolKit/README.md

-# TShockRpgToolKit
+# TShockRpgToolkit

-TShockRpgToolKit is a collection of plugins and tools for the TShock Terraria server.
+TShockRpgToolkit is a collection of plugins and tools for the TShock Terraria server.
 They customize the stock Terraria experience with role playing game elements, like classes and levels( among others ).

 ## Building